Gollancz Launches BAME Prize for British SFF Writers of Color With Author Ben Aaronovitch

 Recent Comments

-- Austin on The Origin Story We’ve Been Waiting For: The Rise of Kyoshi 1 hour ago

-- Sunspear on “I’m Mary Poppins, y’all!” — Guardians of the Galaxy, Vol. 2 1 hour ago
+- Brian MacDonald on “I’m Mary Poppins, y’all!” — Guardians of the Galaxy, Vol. 2 2 hours ago

-- piratet on “I’m Mary Poppins, y’all!” — Guardians of the Galaxy, Vol. 2 2 hours ago
+- Lisamarie on “I’m Mary Poppins, y’all!” — Guardians of the Galaxy, Vol. 2 2 hours ago

-- Celebrinnen on Now That Spidey is Back in the MCU, Here Are The Phase 4 Films He Should Cameo In 2 hours ago

-- Cybersnark on Brandon Routh Fully Revealed as the “Kingdom Come” Superman in Stunning Pic From Crisis on Infinite Earths 2 hours ago
+- Almuric on Brandon Routh Fully Revealed as the “Kingdom Come” Superman in Stunning Pic From Crisis on Infinite Earths 3 hours ago

+- caddan on Reading the Wheel of Time: Looking For the Truth in Robert Jordan’s The Shadow Rising (Part 5) 3 hours ago

-- DS9Continuing on “I’m Mary Poppins, y’all!” — Guardians of the Galaxy, Vol. 2 2 hours ago
+- Almuric on “I’m Mary Poppins, y’all!” — Guardians of the Galaxy, Vol. 2 3 hours ago

-- Sunspear on Higher, Further, Faster — Captain Marvel 2 hours ago